 Human activities are estimated to have resulted in a 1.0 degree Celsius global warming above pre-industrial levels.
 If it continues to increase at current rate, the world is expected to be warmer by 1.5 degree Celsius (°C) between 2030 and 2052.
 In such a scenario, warming of extreme temperatures in many regions; increases in frequency, intensity, and/or amount of heavy precipitation in several regions; and an increase in intensity or frequency of droughts in some regions are expected.
-The number of hot days is projected to increase in most land regions, with highest increases in the tropics.
+The number of hot days is projected to increase in most land regions, with highest increases in the tropics.15

 Global emissions are reaching record levels and show no sign of peaking.
 The last four years have been the hottest on record, and winter temperatures in the Arctic have risen by 3°C since 1990.
-In effect, sea levels are rising, coral reefs are dying, air is becoming more polluted, and there are more heatwaves and risks to food security.
+In effect, sea levels are rising, coral reefs are dying, air is becoming more polluted, and there are more heatwaves and risks to food security.16

-By 2100, global mean sea level rise is projected to be 0.26 to 0.77 meter with global warming of 1.5°C. Sea level will continue to rise well beyond 2100, and the magnitude and rate of this rise depend on future emission pathways.
+The Intergovernmental Panel on Climate Change (IPCC) projects that global mean sea level will rise to 0.26 to 0.77 meters with global warming of 1.5°C by 2100.
+Sea level will continue to rise well beyond 2100, and the magnitude and rate of this rise depend on future emission pathways.17

-Global warming of 1.5°C is projected to shift the ranges of many marine species to higher latitudes as well as increase the amount of damage to many ecosystems.
-It is also expected to drive the loss of coastal resources and reduce the productivity of fisheries and aquaculture (especially at low latitudes).
-Coral reefs, for example, are projected to decline by a further 70 to 90 percent at 1.5°C.
+The IPCC also expects that "global warming of 1.5°C will shift many marine species to higher latitudes and worsen the damage to many ecosystems.
+Furthermore, the loss of coastal resources will increase, while the productivity of fisheries and aquaculture will be reduced.
+For example, coral reefs are seen to decline by a further 70 to 90 percent."

 Countries in the tropics and Southern Hemisphere subtropics are projected to experience the largest impacts on economic growth due to climate change should global warming increase from 1.5°C to 2°C. Indeed, the World Bank and Climate Analytics have cited the Philippines as one of the countries most vulnerable to climate change with its high exposure to extreme weather events and long coastlines subject to rising sea levels.
-DOST projects that mean temperatures in all areas in the country will rise by 0.9 degrees Celsius to 1.1 degrees Celsius in 2020, and 1.8 degrees Celsius to 2.2 degrees Celsius in 2050. (see Chapters 3, 18, 19, and 20).
+The DOST-PAGASA reported a warming of an average rate of 0.1°C per decade and will continue to increase in the future.
+Projection shows that the country will experience an average temperate increase by as much as 0.9°C - 1.9°C in a moderate emission scenario and 1.2°C - 2.3°C in a high emission scenario in 2036 to 2065.
+By the end of 21st century, this increase could range from 2.5°C - 4.1°C if there is no concerted effort to cut greenhouse gas emissions. (see Chapters 3, 18, 19, and 20).